How much does a $25,000 registration service bond cost in California?

 - copy of valid driver’s license or ID

 - request for live scan service (fingerprints)

-A full list of licensing requirements can be accessed via the Important Links section of this page.
+A full list of licensing requirements can be accessed via the Additional Resources section of this page.

 Ready to get started?